 The notion of parents and grandparents as life long learners alongside their children, living together on campus and learning with and from each other was central to this original institution.
 It recognised that society is richer when generations come together and as the family structure in Thailand in the 1990s and around the world was changing, challenged us to work together to build relationship across generations.
 The Traidhos concept realised the importance of people of all ages, spending time immersed in nature, learning in and from the natural environment.

 The Tridhos Three-Generation School Village (TSV), the beginnings of campus and the Three-Generation concept.

-In 1994 Mom Tri bought the rice paddy fields on which the present campus has been established.
+In 1994, ML Tri bought the rice paddy fields on which the present campus has been established.
 His plan was to build a three-generation school village.
 The campus would comprise a world-class independent school teaching the Thai curriculum in English.
 It would be surrounded by apartments which parents could lease.
 It would offer the best of the education he had received in USA without families having to spend long periods away from each other.
 After losing a young son, ML Tri was determined to develop a world-class school for Thais in Thailand, in his son's memory.

 The Tridhos Three-Generation School Village opened in May 1997.
 Just two months later, an economic crisis overwhelmed Thailand in particular, and Asia in general.
 The Tridhos School was particularly hard hit.
 For the next three years it struggled to survive.
 In the meantime Mom Tri was looking for educational partners to develop a fresh momentum.